YouTube

 WHERE IS HELLFIRE PASS / DEATH RAILWAY

 Took the local bus again.
-Unfortunately there are no set bus stops so you just wave them down.
-Unlike at home where the numbers of the buses are on the front, in Thailand they are on the side so the bus has all but passed you by the time you’ve had a chance to read the number.
+Unfortunately, there are no set bus stops, so you just wave them down.
+Unlike at home, where the numbers of the buses are on the front, in Thailand they are on the side, so the bus has all but passed you by the time you’ve had a chance to read the number.
 I had to sit at the side of the road and flag every bus down until I could see the number.
 The drivers must’ve thought I wasn’t right in the head.

 NEXT UP

-An early 3hr train ride the following morning to Bangkok.
-Could barely site down as it was so uncomfortable but then I reminded myself where I’d just come from and what happened in this very spot 70years ago.
-Heading down to the islands in a few days to meet up with Dusty and Mike for some scuba diving, cannot wait to see these islands I have heard so much!
-Click here to read the next of the series where I get scammed in Bangkok.
+An early 3-hour train ride the following morning to Bangkok.
+Could barely sit down as it was so uncomfortable, but then I reminded myself where I’d just come from and what happened in this very spot 70years ago.

 SAFE TRAVELS, DS x